Dictionary of Phonographia

 The term was coined in 1938 when entertainment industry publication Variety combined the words "pay" and "ola" as in "Victrola."
 See the History Channel's This Day in History which calls February 11, 1960 the day the "Payola scandal reaches a new level of public prominence, when President Eisenhower called it an issue of public morality ..."

-Phonograph is what Edison named his invention complated on December 6, 1877 that was the first device to successfully record and reproduce the human voice.
+noun.
+Phonograph is what Edison named his invention completed on December 6, 1877 that was the first device to successfully record and reproduce the human voice.

 "Infernal talking machine " postcard ca. 1908

-Phonographians are Friends of the Phonograph who enjoy all connections to the Phonograph.
+noun.
+A Phonographian is Friend of the Phonograph who enjoys all connections to the Phonograph.

 Example: A Phonographian playing Pinochle will always bid "33 1/3" instead of 33 when given the opportunity.